LordVoldemort28/LordVoldemort28/README.md

 I'm Rahul Prajapati "He Who Must Not Be Named" :stuck_out_tongue_closed_eyes:.
 Currently I'm studying at University of Nebraska Lincoln.

-:zap: Working as a IT Intern at an awesome company - Nelnet, Lincoln NE
+:zap: Working as a IT intern at an awesome company - Nelnet, Lincoln NE

-:eyes: Looking for Full time Job.
+:eyes: Looking for full time job.

 ### My interest
 * Web Developer